alibaba-archive/weex-richtext/README.md

 Only a limited css style is supported in richtext.
 Any style not listed below is not supported.

  - `<span>`, `<a>` and `<richtext>` itself
-   -  styles can be inherited
+   -  styles can be inherited: ```color, font-family, font-size, font-style, font-weight, line-height```
-  		color
-		font-family
-		font-size
-		font-style
-		font-weight
-		line-height

-   - styles cannot be inherited
+   - styles cannot be inherited: ```background-color```
-		background-color

   - `<span>` also supports the following style
-    - style cannot be inherited
-		text-decoration: none | underline | line-through , the default value is none
+    - style cannot be inherited: text-decoration: none | underline | line-through , the default value is none

  - `<richtext>` also supports the following style
-   - style cannot be inherited
-		lines the max line of richtext.
+   - style cannot be inherited: lines the max line of richtext.
 Must be a positive integer.

  - `<image>`
-   - styles cannot be inherite
+   - styles cannot be inherite: ```width, height```
-	width
-	height

 ## Events
 ### Richtext